Ben Handlogten: Early life and education

-Handlogten, who was born in Grand Rapids, Michigan graduated from South Christian High School of Grand Rapids and attended Western Michigan University in Kalamazoo, Michigan.
+Handlogten, who was born in Grand Rapids, Michigan, graduated from South Christian High School of Grand Rapids and attended Western Michigan University in Kalamazoo, Michigan.

 Professional career

 Handlogten grew up as a Detroit Pistons fan during the "Bad Boys" era of the team.
-Not selected in the 1996 NBA Draft, Handlogten signed with the Pistons as a free agent on September 18, 1996 but was cut before the regular season. entered professional basketball in 1996 with the Grand Rapids Hoops of the Continental Basketball Association.
+Not selected in the 1996 NBA draft, Handlogten signed with the Pistons as a free agent on September 18, 1996, but was cut before the regular season.
+He entered professional basketball in 1996 with the Grand Rapids Hoops of the Continental Basketball Association.
 For the 1997–98 season, Handlogten played for Oyak Renault of the Turkish Basketball League (TBL) and averaged 17.6 points, 10.4 rebounds, and 1.4 blocks.
 In 1998, Handlogten signed with Daiwa of the Japanese bj league and had an average 16.6 points, 11.8 rebounds, and 1.5 blocks.

 After his one season with Daiwa, Handlogten played two more seasons in the TBL: with Galatasaray in 1999–2000 and Ülkerspor in 2000–01.
 Handlogten averaged 17.4 points and 8.4 rebounds in the 2001–02 season with Virtus Roma of the Italian Lega Basket Serie A. In the 2002–03 season, Handlogten played for Makedonikos B.C. of the Greek Basket League and was the league's top rebounder that season with 12.8 per game.
-With Makedonikos, Handlogten scored an average 16.8 points per game and also had 1.4 assists and 1.1 blocks per game.
+With Makedonikos, Handlogten scored an average of 16.8 points per game and also had 1.4 assists and 1.1 blocks per game.